-This news release is issued to publicise amendments to 15 entries under the Counter-Terrorism (International) Sanctions Regime.
+This news release is issued to publicise the amendment to the details of one existing entry under the Counter-Terrorism (International) sanctions regime.

-Further details of the sanctions regime related to Counter-Terrorism (International) and links to other financial sanctions regimes may be found on the Customs and Excise pages of the Isle of Man Government website.
+Further details of the sanctions regime related to Counter-Terrorism (International) and links to the UK’s Sanctions List may be found on the Customs and Excise pages of the Isle of Man Government website.